voronianski/melchior.js/README.md

 });
 ```

 Now you will be able to require dependencies.
-You're allowed tp specify an alias for dependency as the second parameter.
+Also it is allowed to specify an alias for dependency as the second parameter:

 ```javascript
 mch.module()